 “Almost every crisis contains within itself the seeds of success as well as the roots of failure.” -Norman R. Augustine

 “Expect the unexpected” is both a cliché and deeply sound advice, especially in business.
-Trying to prepare for the unknown might seem like a paradoxical task, but anyone who has run any kind of company or entrepreneurial enterprise knows that a reputation challenge can develop out of nowhere and at almost any time.
-Threats to your reputation can do damage before you even know they exist.
+Trying to prepare for the unknown might seem like a paradoxical task, but anyone who has run any kind of company or entrepreneurial enterprise knows that a reputation risk can develop out of nowhere and at almost any time.
+Threats to your personal reputation can do damage before you even know they exist.

 The seeds of a predicament don’t even have to be real or based in truth to become something that can threaten a person’s or business’s reputation or viability.
 For example, a study has found that chatter about a company on Twitter can have a direct impact on the company’s stock market prospects.
 This also means that a fake tweet, an unfavorable review, or a criticism made in bad faith, can significantly influence what happens on Wall Street and beyond.

 Another truism worth applying to crisis management is “preparation is the key to success.”
 Knowing what to do (and whom to call) when a reputation challenge hits can mean the difference between succumbing and survival.
 But let us be specific about what this all means.
-Effective online crisis management is less about instant reactions and overwhelming PR and more about understanding how the arc of a crisis will play out.
+Effective online crisis management including personal, CEO, and lawyer’s reputation, is less about instant reactions and overwhelming PR and more about understanding how the arc of a crisis will play out.
 The core question is therefore this: do you have a strategy in place to address this kind of problem?
 Here are three strategies for preparing yourself to handle an adversity.

 #1 Know Your Strategy Before a Crisis Occurs